Physical / Mobility

 • When campers drive into the campground, they will pass a campground host station and trash bin to the left.
 Farther down the road, there are signs with information on campfire programs, volunteer programs, maps, and Greenbelt Park.

 • The surface of the road is paved and has cracks and debris.
-Once campers step off the road, the surface of campsites is firm sand and dirt with small rocks, grass, and sticks.
+The surface of campsites is firm sand and dirt with small rocks, grass, and sticks.

 • The campground follows a loop around 22 campsites and a comfort station with bathrooms and showers.

-• The bathrooms are split into gender.
-Each restroom has one standard stall and one wheelchair-accessible stall.
-The sink is positioned at a wheelchair-accessible level.
+• The bathrooms are split by gender.
+Each restroom has one standard stall, one wheelchair-accessible stall, and an accessible sink.

 • Each bathroom has one shower.
 Each shower has two horizontal grab bars under two fixed showerheads.
 There is a 38-inch wide bench across from the showerhead.
 The bench does not have a back or armrest.
 There are two hooks next to the bench.